ibrahem50/Hotel-Reservation-info/README.md

 # Hotel Reservation

-Allows the user to see enough information to book a room in the hotel using Reactjs, Hooks, ContextApi, Contentful headless CMS for data management and Netlify to host.
+Allows the user to see enough information to book a room in the hotel Using Reactjs, Hooks, ContextApi, Contentful headless CMS for data management and Netlify to host.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).